 There is no requirement for genetic testing of the donor or sperm.
-Some of the more reputable ones do anyway, in accordance with the ASRM guidelines, which encourage sperm banks to test donors for conditions like cystic fibrosis and mental retardation when there is a family history of the disease, according to an article in the New York Times.
+Some of the more reputable ones do anyway, in accordance with the ASRM guidelines, which encourage sperm banks to test donors for conditions like cystic fibrosis when there is a family history of the disease, according to an article in the New York Times.
 Practices vary widely across the country.
 Donor families are not required to report births or illnesses to the sperm banks, so it may be difficult for a sperm bank to know if a donor’s sperm is defective.

 What Physical Characteristics Do You Prefer the Donor Have?

 This is a highly personal question.
 Do you want to have a child who resembles you or your partner, or other members of your family?
 Is there a “look” you are attracted to?
 Or you just want a healthy baby, and don’t care if he grows up to be short or tall, or otherwise different from you?

 Some talents or interests may be linked to genetics, but there is little information on this.
 You may want to think about these characteristics as indicators of the donor’s intelligence, drive, competence or abilities.
 Think about what is important to you and your partner and what would fit with you as a family.
 This is not about crafting a “designer” child.
 Your choice is about creating a new member of your family.

 Can You Have More Children with this Donor?